RichardOberdieck/opti_test/docs/index.md

 - If performance matters, then **performance testing is as important as unit testing**.
 - The same patterns as in unit testing apply: **arrange**, **act**, **assert**.
 For performance tests, it can be useful to also record performance metrics over time, such as time, objective function value etc. A simple database can be a valuable friend.
 - Performance testing gets easier when an API or CLI is available.
 Writing them is easy, and they save a lot of time.

+## Learn more

+Was the TL,DR; not enough?
+Then let's dive in :)
+- [Introduction](./introduction.md): Why is testing powerful?
+Can it really work for optimization applications?
+- [Principles of testing](./principles_of_testing.md): What is a unit, integration and performance test?
+What makes a test good?
+What is a property-based test?
+- [Examples for unit testing](./unit-tests.md): How to think about unit tests for optimization code, based on a few example from the code in the repository.
+- [Examples for performance testing](./performance-tests.md): A small performance testing setup for the code in the repository.

 ## Liked what you read?